Lin0x/stormpath-sdk-java/docs/source/config.rst

 The |project| requires that your ${apptype} correspond to a registered ``Application`` record within Stormpath.

-If you only have one registered application with Stormpath, |project| will automatically query Stormpath at startup, find the ``Application`` record and use it, and no configuration is necessary.
+If you only have one registered application with Stormpath, |project| will automatically query Stormpath at startup, find the ``Application`` and use it, and no configuration is necessary.

 However, if you have more than one application registered with Stormpath, you must configure the ``href`` of the specific application to access by setting the following configuration property: